 "Knowing is not enough.
 We must apply.
 Willing is not enough.
 We must do."Goethe

 Carving is not an art.
 It is a craft.
-It has distinct utilitarian purposes: Serve the meat so when eaten it is most tender, juicy, visually appealing, and reduce waste.
+It has distinct utilitarian purposes: Serve the meat so when eaten it is most tender, juicy, visually appealing, and reduces waste.
 The most important concept is to slice across the grain.

 Slicing meat across the grain makes it more tender

 You can make meat more tender by carving it properly.
 The basic concepts are simple: (1) Cut meat perpendicular to the grain so you can chew parallel to the grain, and (2) thin slices are easier to chew than thick slices.